masagrator/UnrealOodleWrapper/README.md

 Other:
 file_path/stdin=%d:             you can either provide input file path,
                                 or use stdin by writing "stdin=%d",
-                                where %d is size of stdin binary data output_file_path/stdout:        you can either provide input file path, or use stdout by writing "stdout"
+                                where %d is size of stdin binary data in bytes output_file_path/stdout:        you can either provide input file path, or use stdout by writing "stdout"